+AllowUsers

+The AllowUsers variable gives the system administrator the option of allowing specific users to ssh into the system.
+The list consists of space separated user names.
+Numeric user IDs are not recognized with this variable.
+If a system administrator wants to restrict user access further by only allowing the allowed users to log in from a particular host, the entry can be specified in the form of user@host.

+AllowGroups

+The AllowGroups variable gives the system administrator the option of allowing specific groups of users to ssh into the system.
+The list consists of space separated group names.
+Numeric group IDs are not recognized with this variable.

+DenyUsers

-- AllowUsers Gives the system administrator the option of allowing specific users to ssh into the system - The list consists of space separated user names - Numeric user IDs are not recognized with this variable - A system administrator may restrict user access further by only allowing the allowed users to log in from a particular host by specifying the entry as < user>@<host> - AllowGroups Gives the system administrator the option of allowing specific groups of users to ssh into the system - The list consists of space separated group names - Numeric group IDs are not recognized with this variable - DenyUsers Gives the system administrator the option of denying specific users to ssh into the system - The list consists of space separated user names - Numeric user IDs are not recognized with this variable - If a system administrator wants to restrict user access further by specifically denying a user's access from a particular host by specifying the entry as < user>@<host> - DenyGroups Gives the system administrator the option of denying specific groups of users to ssh into the system - The list consists of space separated group names - Numeric group IDs are not recognized with this variable
+The DenyUsers variable gives the system administrator the option of denying specific users to ssh into the system.
+The list consists of space separated user names.
+Numeric user IDs are not recognized with this variable.
+If a system administrator wants to restrict user access further by specifically denying a user's access from a particular host, the entry can be specified in the form of user@host.

+DenyGroups

+The DenyGroups variable gives the system administrator the option of denying specific groups of users to ssh into the system.
+The list consists of space separated group names.
+Numeric group IDs are not recognized with this variable.